 As we’ll discuss below, it’s important to look at bounce rate in terms of device type and specific bounce rates of pages.
 For example, most of our clients at Blend have mobile traffic of 70-90%.
 Whilst this doesn’t mean that desktop bounce rate is unimportant, it does mean that the actions you’ll need to take to make changes to it will differ.
 Equally, if you are driving traffic to a specific page from a Facebook ad with at a high volume, the specific details of the bounce rate for that page and by the device will be important.

-What is the Shopify benchmark?
+What is average bounce rate in 2021?
 From a high-level perspective, here are some key numbers:

 While these are industry averages collated via a survey, we feel these are close to the average levels that we see from the stores we consult with on a daily basis.
 In terms of finding more specific data on competitor bounce rates, some services provide a facility to assess competitors bounce rate and other specific metrics.